 Névé offers an assortment of ice shapes to accommodate your needs.
 While we specialize in the production of ice for cocktails, our cubes can also be used to maintain the wonderful flavor of any drink you deem worthy: iced-tea, lemonade, punch, ice café, soft drinks, etc.

-for most cocktails, fine spririts served on the rock.
+Made for shorter and wider glasses.
+Use this ice cube for most cocktails, fine spririts served on the rock.

 Example: Sours, Margarita, whiskey

-Mixologist crack this cube with a bar spoon to create small and large cubes to make their cracked ice drinks with.
+Crack this cube with a bar spoon to create small and large cubes to make their cracked ice drinks with.